Oct 31 , 15:30 - 16:30

 Co-authors

-Francesco Lescai, Davide Bagordo, Simone Carpanzano, Eugenio Franzoso, Lorenzo Sola
+Francesco Lescai, Said Ahmed, Davide Bagordo, Simone Carpanzano, Eugenio Franzoso, Lorenzo Sola